Gluten-Free Carrot Oat Muffins

 - Add-ins.
 Unsweetened shredded coconut and walnuts are optional add-in’s.
 The muffins can be customized with your favorite add-in’s such as raisins or pecans.

-How to make this carrot muffin recipe
+How to make gluten-free carrot muffins

 These gluten-free carrot muffins are extremely easy to prepare.
 They include a few basic ingredients, and minimal prep is involved.